isomerpages/enterprisesg-wmo/_consumers/01-consumer-tips-for-products-sold-by-weight.md

 | ![illustration-03](/images/Consumers/illustration-03.jpg) | ![blank](images/about/blank.png) | ![blank](images/about/blank.png)

-- Ensure the price and volume electronic display indicates ‘zero’ before dispensing fuel
+- Ensure the price and volume electronic display indicates ‘zero’ before dispensing fuel.
 - Look out for any fuel leak before dispensing.
 Alert the station manager immediately if a leak is observed.
 - Ensure the total price paid tally with the amount of fuel.